-Rangers appeal Lundstram red card
+Rangers appeal against Lundstram red card

 The call by referee Willie Collum was later described as "harsh" by Rangers boss Giovanni van Bronckhorst.

-A date has yet to be fixed for the fast track hearing.
+A date has yet to be fixed for the fast-track hearing.

 Rangers were 2-1 up whenever the midfielder was shown a straight red, before Alfredo Morelos was also sent off as Josh Campbell later crashed in a dramatic injury-time equaliser.

-"After the two red cards, it was going to be very difficult," said Van Bronckhorst post match.
+"After the two red cards, it was going to be very difficult," said Van Bronckhorst.

 "It's a tackle I've seen in the first half [from Hibs' Jake Doyle-Hayes which resulted in a yellow card], maybe even worse tackles.
 It's a physical game.